kineticstoolkit/kineticstoolkit_doc/html/_sources/python_lists_slicing_exercise2.md

 If we know that the first element of `y` always corresponds to the y-coordinate of the right foot, write a 2-line code that separates `y` into two lists:
 - `y_right`, which contains the y-coordinates of all heel strikes for the right foot
-- `y_left`, which contains the y-coordinates all heel strikes for the left foot
+- `y_left`, which contains the y-coordinates of all heel strikes for the left foot

 ```{code-cell} ipython3
 :tags: [hide-cell]